 That’s why we’re wondering: when you travel for the holidays, does your Mac come along too?
 Or are you just as glad to leave it at home and get a few rare days that you’re not in front of the computer?
 We’d love to hear your thoughts!

 Our sponsor this week is Pixelmator, the beautifully designed, easy-to-use, fast, and powerful image editing app for the Mac.
 It keeps getting better, with new updates that added soft proofing, new effects and an effects browser, alignment guides, iCloud support, and more!

 Best of all, the latest updated added CMYK support to Pixelmator, so you can now work in CMYK colors and print your pictures while making sure they’ll look the same on everything: your computer, your mobile devices, and in print.
 It even now has advanced PSD support so you’ll be able to work even better with Photoshop files.

 That’s in addition to the great editing features that users already love in Pixelmator.
 With advanced layer support, drawing and retouching tools, file versions, web export features, and more, there’s something for everyone to love.
 Best of all, it’s built on the best OS X technology, letting it take advantage of your GPU to speed up your work and helping you work faster with Automator integration.

 Go Get It!

-If you’re ready to get started editing photos and creating beautiful digital art on your Mac in an app that’s designed to make the most of OS X, head over to the App Store and pick up a copy of Pixelmator before the summer sale ends!
-Pixelmator usually costs $59, but you can get it for just $14.99 right now.
+If you’re ready to get started editing photos and creating beautiful digital art on your Mac in an app that’s designed to make the most of OS X, head over to the App Store and pick up a copy of Pixelmator!
+Pixelmator usually costs $59, but it’s on sell for the Holidays for just $14.99 right now.
 You can even download a free trial from their site to try out all of Pixelmator’s features for free for 30 days.